ekrich/sconfig/docs/SCALA-NATIVE.md

-# Scala Native Help
+# Scala Native and Scala.js Help

-Scala Native support has been added so [scalafmt](https://scalameta.org/scalafmt/) can become a native application.
 The release has minimal capabilities at this time so the following is an example of how to use the API.

 ## Read from String example